Warm, cozy, and aromatic, this (crock pot!) Cranberry Apple Bread Pudding absolutely screams all things autumn!

 You have been warned.

 That said, don’t be afraid to make it!
-After all, the time for cool weather activities is upon us, and devouring a heaping bowl of this Cranberry Apple Cinnamon Bread Pudding should most certainly be one of those activities!
+After all, the time for cool weather activities is upon us, and devouring a heaping bowl of this Cranberry Apple Bread Pudding should most certainly be one of those activities!

 Can we just take a second to talk about how much more exhausting my life has become in the last few months?